 Colors aren’t as vivid or true to life

-Sometimes if you try to photograph your okonomiyaki, it will just look like some mushy yellow porridge.
-It’s not the best dish to post on your Facebook feed.
+Sometimes, if you try to photograph your okonomiyaki, it’ll just look like some mushy yellow porridge.
+That’s not the best dish to post on your Facebook feed.

 If, for example, the plate of food seems too green, you can use the white balance tool to fix it.
 You might have to download photo editing apps to access this feature.